Invisalign vs. Braces cost, which one is more affordable? a full Guide

 - They are removable

 Unlike braces, you can remove the clear trays when eating or drinking.
-However, they must be worn for 22 hours a day, and if not, you won’t achieve the results you want.
+However, they must be worn for 22 hours a day; if not, you won’t achieve the desired results.

 - More hygienic

-Another benefit to removable aligners is that you can take them out to clean your teeth and trays, which is less risk of tooth decay.
+Another benefit to removable aligners is that you can take them out to clean your teeth and trays, lessening the risk of tooth decay.

 - Follow-up appointments are minimal.

 Most of the work for Invisalign takes place before making the trays and placing them.
-After placement, you will need to visit your orthodontist once every six weeks to examine them and intercept any issues.
+After placement, you must visit your orthodontist once every six weeks to examine them and intercept any issues.

 Removing these trays is a pro and a con because you need to remember to put them back in.
 In addition, there is a strict time frame you need to wear your trays for every day to achieve results, and if you do not stick to it, you won’t reach your desired goal.

-You have to remove your trays when eating and drink anything other than water, which is frustrating and embarrassing.
+You must remove your trays when eating and drinking anything other than water, which is frustrating and embarrassing.